r7kamura/rack-ok/README.md

 ## Usage

+Insert `Rack::HealthCheck` to your rack middleware, and the app will respond to `GET /health` with 200 OK.

 ### For Rails

 Insert this before at least ActionDispatch::SSL (enabled by config.force_ssl) to prevent request from being redirected.